m4rrc0/m4rrco-from-scratch/README.md

 Anyone will be able to reclaim their identity on the web and create their own social circle with no strings attached (except with love ones of course ;) ).

-## Yeah yeah... and I will be eating swedish sushis on the moon with the president of the US tomorrow
+## Yeah yeah... and I will be eating swedish sushis on the moon with the president tomorrow

 Don't believe me?
 I am actually half way there!

 3 years ago (I was approx. 2 years into programming) I built [toile.io](https://www.toile.io/) as a way for my clients to edit their own [jamstack](https://jamstack.org/) websites and for me to automate website creation a little bit.
 Now, the project is [free and open source](https://github.com/toile-webstack/gatsby-site-builder).

 It is a prototype and it leaves a lot of space for improvement.
 The thing is that, even though this particular project has not evolved as much as I would have liked it to, I have been obsessed with this idea for 3 years!
 And I have got a lot of ideas and code snippets lying around waiting to find their rightful place in this project.

+## A broader picture

+What is the web (and cloud) to you?
+A way to:

+- communicate?
+- backup your data?
+- follow your friends' news and whereabouts?
+- get things done through web apps?
+- express yourself through creative content or art?
+- playing games?
+- ...

+Hopefully all of that.
+The web is a marvelous tool and we are only scratching the surface of what it can allow us to do.

+Now think of the tools you are using for all these experiences.
+How much are you depending on there good will to keep your data safe?
+What happens if the company providing the service goes bankrupt or get hacked?
+What happens if the company management changes or shareholders decide that profitability could be improved by leveraging users' data?

 ## Hhmm... so what are you gonna build?